 Define the Value Stream

 Once you have a clear understanding of value from the customer’s point of view, you can lay out all of the processes necessary to deliver that value.
 This is called the value stream.
 For each activity, the necessary labor, information, equipment, and materials are defined.
-Any steps or resources that don’t add value are removed.
+This encourages businesses to focus on what truly matters to customers, enabling them to prioritize and allocate resources effectively.
+When any steps or resources are identified as non-value adding, they are either eliminated, minimized, or improved to reduce the time and effort required, thus enhancing overall value delivery.

 A primary goal of Lean construction is eliminating or minimizing waste at every opportunity.
 Lean construction targets eight major types of waste: